-Although stochastic planning has been well studied, only a handful of papers address dynamic mechanism design and/or a combination of the two.
-Bergemann and Valimaki (2006) proposed a dynamic variant of the VCG mechanism for repeated allocation, implementing the mechanism desiderata in a within-period, ex-post Nash equilibrium.
-Athey and Segal (2007) studied a dynamic variant of the AGV mechanism (d'Aspremont and Gérard-Varet 1979) that is budget-balanced in the weaker Bayes-Nash equilibrium solution concept.
-Highly related is the work by Cavallo, Parkes, and Singh (2006), in which the authors also study dynamic mechanism design to obtain desirable outcomes in multi-agent planning with private valuations.
+Both stochastic planning and mechanism design have been well studied independently, however only a handful of papers address dynamic mechanism design and/or a combination of the two.
+[2] proposed a dynamic variant of the VCG mechanism for repeated allocation, implementing the mechanism desiderata in a withinperiod, ex-post Nash equilibrium.
+[1] studied a dynamic variant of the AGV mechanism [8] that is budget-balanced in the weaker Bayes-Nash equilibrium solution concept.
+Highly related is the work by [7], in which the authors also study dynamic mechanism design to obtain desirable outcomes in multi-agent planning with private valuations.
 However, the focus is on allocation problems that can be modelled as multi-armed bandit problems, instead of the richer problem domains with dynamic states that we consider.
-Considering the complexity of the stochastic planning problem we study here, approximation of the planning also seems a viable approach.
-When resorting to approximate solutions, however, standard theory for strategy-proof mechanisms does not immediately apply (Procaccia and Tennenholtz 2009).